Snaacky/thewiki/docs/tutorials/mpv.md

 ### Debanding

-Color banding is a visual artifact that is typically seen in gradients, where the colors can be easily differentiated by the human eye. *See [Tom Scott's video on explaining color banding](https://youtu.be/h9j89L8eQQk).*
+Color banding is a visual artifact that is typically seen in gradients, where the colors can be easily differentiated by the human eye. *See [Tom Scott's video explaining color banding](https://youtu.be/h9j89L8eQQk).*

 ![Banding (left) vs. No banding (right)](https://user-images.githubusercontent.com/78981416/214381256-e5722886-57d7-4cd4-834e-edbd30b432e0.png)